Frequently Asked Questions

-What To Expect: On the dog's first visit we have a special 'meet and greet' zone to introduce them to one or two dogs at a time, until they are comfortable enough to gradually make single introductions with each dog present for the day.
+What To Expect: We have a special 'meet and greet' zone to introduce new pups to one or two dogs at a time, until they are comfortable enough to gradually make single introductions with each dog present for the day.
 Some dogs adjust quicker than others, but we are patient with all, depending on their needs.
 Once single introductions are done, we introduce your pup into the main play zone and to the play yard.
 After the first couple visits, your pup will be tired, and that is normal.
 Once your pup gets used to daycare, it will learn to pace itself and it's energy level will stabilize.

-Things to Bring: Food for the day (if you would like us to feed), and any medication (if applicable) with directions for administering the medication.
-When it comes time for feeding, we unfortunately can not leave food out at all times for the free-roam types, as that creates an unsafe environment with several dogs.
+Things to Bring: Food for the day (if you would like us to feed).
+We do not leave food out at all times for the free-roam types, as that creates an unsafe environment with several dogs.
 However, we would be happy to provide the opportunity for your pup to eat once during the morning and again halfway through the day if you would like to provide a baggy or container of their food.
 If your canine is on a specific feeding schedule at home, please let us know so we can do our best to accommodate such.
 We also ask that your dog comes on a leash, or is firmly carried into and exiting the premises.
 We prefer dogs to have a collar, as long as we consider it safe for play.
-If needed, we provide one that's safe for play (studded or pronged collars will be substituted for a standard collar for the duration of daycare, and if a pup has a neck condition where a collar is unsafe, or we deem a collar unnecessary for your pup, we let them play au natural).
+If needed, we provide one that's safe (studded or pronged collars will be substituted for a standard collar for the duration of daycare).
+If a pup has a neck condition where a collar is unsafe, or we deem a collar unnecessary for your pup, we let them play au natural.